Trader Joe’s SLICED CRACKED WHEAT SOURDOUGH BREAD, reviewed plus recipe ideas

 Trader Joe’s KIMCHI (Spicy Fermented Napa Cabbage) Ingredients: Napa Cabbage, Radish, Onion, Red Pepper Powder, Salt, Garlic, Vinegar, Lactic Acid (Made in Korea)

-The reality of selling kimchi is its a tricky product to mass produce and and sell commercially.
-Of course the best kimchi is probably something made by a Grandma or Mom if you had one of those!
-In the past in fact kimchi was almost typically all home made, though modern Korean families probably mostly buy it ready made these days.
-They can buy good commercial, and fresh, kimchi.
-Here in the US you can find very good kimchi at many Asian markets and of course at a Korean market such as H-Mart.
-Kimchi is tricky to distribute because it is “alive” and it keeps fermenting in the jar.
-We once bought a jar at Whole Foods of an expensive brand called “Mother In Law’s Kimchi” that actually exploded all over the kitchen when we opened the jar like a shook-up can of Coke!
-Seriously.
-It made a huge mess all over our kitchen and it took an hour to clean it all up (don’t worry the Trader joe’s stuff won’t explode on you) On top of which I didn’t find it at all worth the high price.
+In the past in Korea, kimchi was almost typically all home made, though modern Korean families mostly buy it these days, unless Mom or Grandma makes it.
+In Korea of course one can buy very good commercially made, very fresh kimchi.
+Here in the US you can find good kimchi at Asian markets for example H-Mart.
+Kimchi is tricky to distribute because it is alive and highly perishable.
+It keeps fermenting.
+We once bought a jar at Whole Foods of a crazy expensive, “Mother In Law’s Kimchi”.
+When we opened it up, the kimchi exploded out of the jar like a shook-up can of Coke!
+Jeez, it had really fermented and built up pressure.
+It made an enormous mess of our entire kitchen and took us about an hour to clean up.
+On top of which we didn’t find it at all worth the high price ($14?) at Whole Foods.

-Historically Trader Joe’s has tried their hand selling Kimchi a few times, in different packages (see pics).
-Over the last few years, I would notice some version TJ’s, but it changed or vanished?
+Historically Trader Joe’s has tried their hand selling Kimchi a few times, in different packages (see above).
+Over the last few years, I would notice some kimchi at Trader Joe’s but it changed or vanished?
 Either they discontinued it for a spell or maybe they were finding other vendors, changing the packaging, or all of the above.
 Before TJ’s current version sold in this red plastic jar, they sold kimchi in a plastic pouch (see link) and then in a glass jar.
-This is the third incarnation/package I recall but I have never been too impressed with TJ’s Kimchi usually giving it a “well its OK”.
+This current version is the third incarnation/package I can recall.
+I have never been too impressed with TJ’s Kimchi usually giving it a “well its OK”.
 My short review of this TJ’s latest kimchi attempt remains that: “well it’s OK”.
-In reality TJ’s kimchi is nowhere near to kimchi you will find at almost any Asian market, like H-MART (wow, see how many kinds H-MART has?!)
-If you have the chance to buy some at an Asian market, that would be a good base line to compare this to.
-On the plus side Trader Joe’s Spicy Fermented Napa Cabbage Kimchi does have a tangy fermented taste (from lactic acid, which interestingly is even listed as an ingredient?)
-It doesn’t list any fish products (oysters, squid, or fish sauce) for more Umami like many brands have, meaning TJ’s kimchi is VEGETARIAN.
-“Spicy”?
-I don’t find it so like most “real kimchi” is, though I imagine this is a highly personal taste.
-To my taste Trader Joe’s kimchi is kind of already what I would call on the “old side” meaning it’s like a Korean supermarket kimchi that we bought say 2 weeks ago and its now gotten a bit more fermented as it sits in our fridge.
-As kimchi ages it is always fermenting and the taste gets more sour, it gets softer and the green color fades (like at Trader Joe’s).
-In our house when it gets like this we say say this it should be sued to cook with, like in kimchi fried rice.
-W will use it for a that or maybe “Soon Du Bu” (kimchi tofu stew) or Kimchi Pork.
 Let’s face it, this kimchi was shipped (by air?) all the way from Korea, probably landed in California, then it has to be distributed by truck all over the US.

 https://www.thekitchn.com/trader-joes-has-kimchi-here-are-6-ways-to-use-it-183085

-Stir Fried Pork with Kimchi –
+Stir Fried Pork with Kimchi (“buta-kimchi”)

 (recipe here: https://uncutrecipes.com/EN-Recipes-Japanese/Buta-Kimchi.html)